SFX Coaster: Evergrande

-In 2017, Chinese real estate developer Evergrande Group announced a series of fifteen "Children's World" theme parks to be built across the country between 2019 and 2022.
+In 2017, the Chinese real estate developer Evergrande Group announced a series of fifteen "Children's World" theme parks to be built across the country between 2019 and 2022.
 The parks were an effort to "surpass Disney" as the world's top theme park operator, with ¥7 billion RMB to be invested into the construction of each.
 Although the corporate contracted suppliers such as Vekoma, Zamperla, and HUSS Park Attractions, a pair of SFX Coasters were also reportedly signed off for unknown locations.

-Evergrande's theme park development process over the next three years proved challenging; executives burned through dozens of designers, demanding ideas that were unfeasibly large in scale.
-The company's further attempt to create their own team of theme park engineers also proved ineffective.
-In wake of the 2020–2022 Chinese property sector crisis, Evergrande's subsequent default on US$300 million in debt, and their ongoing restructuring, the theme park projects ceased to move forwards.
-Fortunately for Dynamic Attractions, they had received advance payments for the two SFX Coasters, which are not anticipated to be returned.
+Due to issues developing the theme parks, the 2020–2022 Chinese property sector crisis, Evergrande's subsequent default on US$300 million in debt, and their ongoing restructuring, the theme park projects ceased to move forwards.
+Dynamic Attractions had received advance payments for the two SFX Coasters.

 Shaoxing Jinghu Theme Park

-Located in Shaoxing, Zhejiang province, the park was originally announced in 2012.
-While the Phase 1 waterpark – Jinghu Paradise Water World – successfully opened in 2015, the theme park was never completed and the land was eventually used for residential development instead.
-Although a Maurer AG spinning coaster and HUSS Frisbee were spotted onsite in 2017, reports had indicated that an SFX Coaster would also be in the mix.
-None of these attractions are known to have resurfaced elsewhere.
+Located in Shaoxing, Zhejiang province, China, Shaoxing Jinghu Theme Park was originally announced in 2012.
+According to Amusement Today, it was expected to receive an SFX Coaster for the 2019 season.
+While the Phase 1 water park – Jinghu Paradise Water World – successfully opened in 2015, the theme park was never completed and the land was eventually used for residential development instead.